 \section{Conclusion}

-In this paper, we have developed an information criterion that can be regarded as an asymptotic unbiased estimator of a certain risk function based on the Kullback-Leibler divergence, in order to estimate a general causal effect, which is not necessarily a basic average treatment effect, for a causal inference model, which is not necessarily of the type represented as a linear one.
-We have also developed an information criterion that has doubly robustness in itself.
-The fact that the criterion is doubly robust implies that either the model of the assignment variable or the model of the outcome variable can be misspecified, and thus the true values of the parameters that usually appear in such information criteria cannot be estimated, but the problem can be avoided by an empirical estimation.
+In this paper, we have developed an information criterion that can be regarded as an asymptotic unbiased estimator of a certain risk function based on the Kullback-Leibler divergence, in order to estimate a general causal effect, which is not necessarily a basic average treatment effect, for a causal inference model, which is not necessarily of the type that can be represented as a linear one.
+We have also developed an information criterion that is itself doubly robust.
+The fact that the criterion is doubly robust implies that either the model of the assignment variable or the model of the outcome variable can be misspecified.
+Thus, the true distributions of the assignment and outcome variables that usually appear in such information criteria cannot be estimated; however, the problem can be avoided by an empirical estimation.